Attorney: Family Wants Justice After 76-Year-Old Grandmother 'Slammed' To The Ground During Arrest, Children Pepper-Sprayed

 — Mike Hellgren (@HellgrenWJZ) January 15, 2020

-Instead, the child allegedly tried to assault the women and damaged their vehicles near a bus stop.

-When the Baltimore County Police Cpl.
-Brennan arrived at the scene, Gordon said the officer was allegedly rude and “condescending” to Floyd, who then went inside her home when she felt that Brennan wasn’t helping.
+Gordon identified the officer who responded to the scene as Cpl.
+Brennan.
+He said the officer was allegedly “condescending” to Floyd, who then went inside her home when she felt that Brennan wasn’t helping.

 Later, Floyd left her home to go pick up her children from her grandmother’s home.

-Unbeknownst to her, she was followed by Cpl.
-Brennan.
+The Mellerson family said police used motor vehicle records to find Floyd, and that led Cpl.
+Brennan to Rena Mellerson’s home.

-When Cpl.
-Brennan arrived he “pounded” on Mellerson’s front door, Gordon said.

-When the grandmother opened the door, Brennan allegedly tried to force his way into the home.
-Mellerson tried to understand what was going on and “demanded” the officer stay outside or produce a warrant, Gordon added.
+When he arrived he “pounded” on Mellerson’s front door, Gordon said.
+When the grandmother opened the door, Gordon claims Brennan tried to force his way into the home.

 Cpl.
-Brennan continued to try to get into the home, allegedly discharging pepper spray inside the home and also deploying his Taser into the wall.
-A 6-year-old girl and a 9-year-old girl, who were inside the home, inhaled the pepper spray.
+Brennan continued to try to get into the home.
+Gordon claims pepper spray was discharged inside the home and a Taser deployed into the wall.
+A 6-year-old girl and a 9-year-old girl, who were inside the home, inhaled the pepper spray, according to Gordon.
 The children were screaming and crying, Gordon said.

-Mellerson let the Brennan into her home and she was taken into custody without incident.
-That’s when another officer, Ofc.
+“Ms. Mellerson let the officer in and he took her into custody and he escorted her out of the home without incident,“ Gordon told reporters.
+Gordon says another officer he identified as Ofc.
 Schmidt arrived on the scene and took Mellerson from Brennan.
+Gordon claims Ofc.
+Schmidt threw Mellerson to the ground.

+According to Barbara, when Ofc.
+Schmidt had her mother on the ground he said, “The f***, you don’t know any English.
+Put your hands behind your back.”

-Gordon called Schmidt’s conduct “sadistic,” “misogynistic” and “violent” that even Cpl.
+Gordon called Schmidt’s conduct “violent” and claimed that Cpl.
 Brennan “admonished police officer Schmidt” and told him to “take it easy.”

 Floyd was then removed from the home in police custody without further incident, Gordon said.
 She, too, inhaled pepper spray which made it difficult to breathe due to her asthma.

-“I hope this will never happen to anyone else again,” Mellerson said at a press conference Wednesday.
+“I hope this will never happen to anyone else again,” Mellerson told WJZ Wednesday.
 “It’s not a good feeling.”
 The 76-year-old said she’s in pain.

-When Cp.
+When Cpl.
 Brennan came to her home, Mellerson said she was inside talking on the phone and watching television.

 Mellerson’s daughter Barbara Mellerson said she doesn’t believe the officers had the proper training.
+She said if the officers aren’t fired they need sensitivity training.

 According to Barbara, when Ofc.
 Schmidt had her mother on the ground he said, “The f***, you don’t know any English?
 Put your hands behind your back.”